-- Complete IRB training at the level appropriate to your role - Submit the IRB application that is appropriate for your survey (full, expedited, or administrative review)
+- Complete IRB training at the level appropriate to your role: http://bit.ly/11ZISP2 - Submit the IRB application that is appropriate for your survey (full, expedited, or administrative review)

 IRB training takes approximately 4 hours and IRB approval can take up to several weeks.
 You should schedule your survey distribution dates with this in mind.